Sacramento Electric Scooter Accident Lawyer

 - Inmotion Lively Electric Kick - With a hefty price tag of $799, the Inmotion Lively Electric Kick can go as fast as 15 miles per hour and rated for 25 miles.
 It has a cool cruise control system, so you can relax and stay at a consistent speed for a while.

-A: Lyft uses the Shared Scooter Model Max from Segway-Ninebot, which was unveiled at the 2019 Consumer Electronics Show in Las Vegas.
-The Shared Scooter Model Max features thicker wheels and tires and a broader base, which provide more stability.
+Lyft uses the Shared Scooter Model Max from Segway-Ninebot, unveiled at the 2019 Consumer Electronics Show in Las Vegas.
+The Shared Scooter Model Max features thicker wheels and tires and a broader base, which provides more stability.
 It also has improved brakes and longer battery life.Sacramento Electric Scooter Accident Lawyer

-I’m Ed Smith, a Sacramento Electric Scooter Accident Attorney.
-As electric scooters become more mainstream, the number of scooter-related accidents are expected to increase.
-If you have been involved in an electric scooter accident and suffered severe injuries - whether it was caused by a scooter malfunction or by another driver - you may be entitled to monetary compensation for your injuries.
+As electric scooters become more mainstream, the number of scooter-related accidents is expected to increase.
+If you have been involved in an electric scooter accident and suffered severe injuries - whether caused by a scooter malfunction or by another driver - you may be entitled to monetary compensation for your injuries.
 You will need an experienced personal injury attorney to help you achieve the best outcome.
-Call me at (916) 921-6400 or (800) 404-5400 for free, friendly legal advice.
+Call us at (916) 921-6400 or (800) 404-5400 for free, friendly legal advice.

-I have assisted numerous people in the Sacramento region and throughout northern California with cases involving traumatic injuries from car accidents and other injury-related accidents.
+Our legal team has assisted residents in the Sacramento region and throughout northern California with cases involving traumatic injuries from car accidents and other injury-related accidents since 1982

 Photos attribution: Denniz Futalan, Brett Sayles from Pexels